Might We Treat Sleep Apnea With a Pill in the Future?

 What a sleep apnea drug might need to do

-According to a more recent discussion centered on more recent trials examining possible drug interventions to treat OSA.2 In the Gaisl study published in Sleep Medicine Reviews in 2019, the researchers acknowledged 4 different causes which contribute to sleep apnea:
+A more recent discussion centered on more recent trials examined possible drug interventions to treat OSA.
+In the Gaisl study, published in Sleep Medicine Reviews in 2019, the researchers acknowledged 4 different causes which contribute to sleep apnea:2

 This describes the soft, floppy muscle tissue in the throat which can block the airway, creating an obstruction.